Skatteetaten/vagrant-hashistack/README.md

 ### Starting a plain default box
 To get a running VM using the lastest release of this box run `vagrant box init fredrikhgrelland/hashistack` then `vagrant up`.
 The first command will add a file called `Vagrantfile` to your directory, and `vagrant up` will start a box based on the specifications of that file.

+### Starting a new project based on the hashistack
+This repository will release a new [template](template/README.md) into [fredrikhgrelland/vagrant-hashistack-template](https://github.com/fredrikhgrelland/vagrant-hashistack-template) on evry release.

 ### Default master tokens

 The master token for `Consul` and `Vault` is `master`.